Voltage reference: Gas filled devices

 Gas filled tubes and neon lamps have also been used as voltage references, primarily in tube-based equipment, as the voltage needed to sustain the gas discharge is comparatively constant.
-For example, the popular RCA 991 "Voltage regulator tube" is an NE-16 neon lamp which fires at 87 volts and then holds 48–67 volts across the discharge path.
+For example, the popular RCA 991 "voltage regulator tube" is an NE-16 neon lamp, which fires at 87 volts and then holds 48 to 67 volts across the discharge path.